PYLARIFY PET/CT combines the accuracy of PET imaging, the precision of PSMA targeting, and the clarity of an 18F radioisotope1-8

 • with suspected recurrence based on elevated serum prostate-specific antigen (PSA) level

-Piflufolastat F 18 Injection (PYLARIFY®) is
+Piflufolastat F 18 Injection (PYLARIFY) is

-National Comprehensive Cancer Network® (NCCN®)
+National Comprehensive Cancer Network®

-Recommended (Category 2A*)10
+(NCCN®) Recommended (Category 2A*)9

-NCCN recommends piflufolastat F 18 Injection (PYLARIFY®) as an alternative to standard imaging of bone and soft tissue for:
+NCCN recommends piflufolastat F 18 Injection (PYLARIFY) as an alternative to standard imaging of bone and soft tissue for:

-• Initial risk stratification for localized PCa
+• Initial risk stratification for certain patients with localized PCa

 • Detection of BCR disease after radical prostatectomy (preferred to conventional imaging)